 This is the time of year to embrace color.
 Allow your images to become awash with it.
 But how?

-Wildflower meadows, to our eyes, look amazingly colourful.
-Flowers of red and white and blue and purple erupt from every corner of our vision.
+Wildflower meadows, to our eyes, look amazingly colorful.
+Flowers of red, white, yellow, green, blue, and purple erupt from every corner of our vision.
 And yet, images often struggle to show that same vivid scene.
+But why?

-Our eyes will select those points of colour as our focus, while in images, the flowers become specks of color in an otherwise green space.
+Our eyes will select those points of color as our focus.
+But in images, the flowers become specks of color in an otherwise green space.

 The second method is to get low.
-From a standing position, an image of a wildflower meadow will appear mostly green, but lay down in that grass, and the colors emerge.
+From a standing position, an image of a wildflower meadow will appear mostly green.
+But if you lay down in that grass, the colors emerge.

-By combining these two tools, getting close and getting low, you can create a mosaic of spring colour within your landscape.
+By combining these two tools, getting close and getting low, you can create a mosaic of spring color within your landscape.

 Experiment with different apertures.
-A wide aperture will narrow your depth of field drawing attention to your subject, while blurring other areas of your frame.
+Try a wide aperture to narrow your depth of field.
+This draws attention to your subject while blurring other areas of your frame.

 Both strategies can work, so experiment with your scene to see which you prefer.

-While there is a lot of discussion elsewhere on the technical aspects of photography, the camera bodies, settings, and lenses, those are not the essence of photography.
-Good images emerge from how you choose to tell the stories of the places and times you photograph.
+While there is a lot of discussion elsewhere on the technical aspects of photography—the camera bodies, settings, and lenses—those are not the essence of photography.
+Good images emerge from how you choose to tell the stories of the places and seasons you photograph.